-On this page we define load as the conditions the tested system shall be exposed to when some system characteristics are measured.
+Load is here the conditions a tested system shall be exposed to when some system characteristics are measured.
 An example is exposing a tested system to a specified load at which the response time of requested services shall be measured.

-On this page we define system characteristics as what kind of behaviour of a tested system that shall be measured in a test case.
+System characteristics is here what kind of behaviour of a tested system that shall be measured in a test case.
 The list of possible system characteristics can be very long and the list of possible test methods that can be applied is equally long.

 Quite frequently we read about load test when we actually mean measurements of capacity or response time.

 In order to make the test case names more clear we therefore suggest that the performance test method is replaced by the characteristics to be measured.
-An example could be replacing Load Tests by Response Time Measurements or Capacity Measurements.
+An example could be replacing Load Tests by Response Time Measurements under specified conditions or Capacity Measurements under specified conditions.